 The following VBA code can help you to insert page breaks below based on once column data changes, please do as follows:

 1. Hold down the ALT + F11 keys to open the Microsoft Visual Basic for Applications window.

 2. Click Insert > Module, and paste the following code in the Module Window.

-VBA code: Insert page breaks when value changes:
+VBA code: Insert page breaks when the value changes:

 3. Then press F5 key to run this code, all page breaks have been inserted into the sheet when data changes in column A. See screenshot:

-1. Click Enterprise > Printing > Insert Page Break Every Row, see screenshot:
+1. Click Kutools > Format > Distinguish differences, see screenshot:

-3. Then click Ok button, the page breaks have been inserted into the current worksheet every 5 rows, see screenshot:
+3. Then click Ok button, the page breaks have been inserted into the range based on the value changes see screenshot:

 or post as a guest, but your post won't be published automatically.